OnyxH2O/TECTUM_Check_Project/README.md

 - 1M in public sale
 - 2M for Staking/Node
 - 250k for advisor
-Removing all that (5.25M), it remains 4.75M for the team wallets.
+Removing all that (5.25M), it should remain 4.75M for the team wallets.

 Weiird, weiiiird...